Best Easy Sugar Cookie Recipe (With Cream Cheese Frosting!)

 Even though the holidays get super busy, there is one thing I ALWAYS make time for… homemade sugar cookies!
 With all of the stress and business that comes with the holidays, traditions like decorating sugar cookies makes me feel calm and helps me to enjoy these special moments.
 I can remember making and enjoying Christmas cookies with my mom every year when I was little, and it’s something I have looked forward to with my kiddos and now grandson too.

-What makes this sugar cookie recipe the BEST?
+What makes this easy sugar cookie recipe the BEST?

 I know the basic recipe for sugar cookies is pretty universal, but there’s a few things that sets mine apart.